Trent — full-stack digital marketer

 What sticks

-What a collaborator or employer gets
+What a team or employer gets

 These are the things that consistently come up in the work I do and the conversations I have about it.